Bayesian Matrix Completion for Hypothesis Testing: Model

 \subsection{Posterior Computation}

 Our posterior samples are obtained using Metropolis-Hastings steps within a partially collapsed Gibbs sampler.
-Most of the parameters have conjugate posterior distributions which lead to a straightforward Gibbs sampler.
-Details are provided in the Supporting Material \ref{s:posteriors} with code at \url{https://github.com/jinbora0720/BMC}.
+Most of the parameters have conjugate posterior distributions which lead to a straightforward update.
+Details are provided in the Supporting Material \ref{s:posteriors}.
+The code for the sampler to automate any relevant analyses is readily available to other researchers at \url{https://github.com/jinbora0720/BMC}.